WalletScrutiny/WalletScrutinyCom/_iphone/com.trusteewallet.md

 and we found [their GitHub](https://github.com/trustee-wallet/trusteeWallet).

-There they comment in length on the issue of reproducibility for [their Android wallet](/android/com.trusteewallet) but make no such claims for their iPhone product wich leads us to the verdict: **not verifiable**.
+There they comment in length on the issue of reproducibility for their Android app
+{% include walletLink.html wallet='android/com.trusteewallet' %} but make no such claims for
+their iPhone product wich leads us to the verdict: **not verifiable**.